A5hleyRich/delightful-downloads/readme.txt

 == Description ==

+Delightful Downloads is a super-awesome downloads manager for WordPress that allows you to easily add download buttons to posts and track download statistics.

 ** For those updating from versions prior to version 1.2.1.
-Downloads uploaded manually must now be within the WordPress file structure (for example wp-content/uploads), any pre-existing downloads outside the WordPress file structure must move the files and update the download URL. **
+Downloads uploaded manually must now be within the WordPress file structure (for example wp-content/uploads), any pre-existing files outside the WordPress directory structure must be moved and the download URL updated. **

-Delightful Downloads is a super-awesome downloads manager for WordPress.
-Easily add download links/buttons to posts and track download statistics.

 = Features =
 + File upload via WordPress admin.